openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 #### Deleting a Stream {#deleting-a-stream}
 An Event Receiver deletes a stream by making an HTTP DELETE request to the Configuration Endpoint.
-On receiving a request the Event Transmitter responds with an empty `204 OK` response if the configuration was successfully removed.
+On receiving a request the Event Transmitter responds with an empty "204 OK" response if the configuration was successfully removed.

 The DELETE request MUST include the "stream_id" as a parameter in order to identify the correct Event Stream.